Swe-HimelRana/hs-django-admin/hs_django_admin/README.md

 - Static files are automatically collected when running `python manage.py collectstatic`
 - **Default admin compatibility is automatically enabled when the app loads**
 - All existing `admin.site.register()` calls will work without modification

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## Support

+If you encounter any issues or have questions, please [open an issue](https://github.com/Swe-HimelRana/hs-django-admin/issues) on GitHub.